MaplePHP/Unitary-docs/docs/Mocker/proxy.md

 # Partial Mocks & Wrapping

-Unitary gives you powerful control over how methods are mocked — not just whether they're mocked.
+Unitary gives you powerful control over how methods are mocked, not just whether they're mocked.
 With **partial mocking** and **method wrapping**, you can combine real behavior with custom test logic, resulting in more focused and realistic tests.

 ---